GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/combining-user-data-from-different-sources/en.md

-# Combining user data from different systems
+# Combining user data from different sources

 In the previous recipe, we learnt that we can fetch user data from Mailchimp's REST API and combine it with our website's user data.